PlayEveryWare/eos_plugin_for_unity/Assets/Readme/P2PReadMe.txt

 Once you have 2 instances running you should be able to click the chat button on either one to open up the chat window and send a message.
 Sending a message automatically opens the window on the second instance.

+A ProductUserId can be set through the sample UI to test sending messages to users who are not friends or who don't have an EpicAccountId, such as those logged in with the Connect interface